 Governmental, scientific, and public concern over the threat of climate change arising from GHG emissions is giving rise to an increased likelihood of regulatory actions to address climate change in the United States and abroad.
 As a result, our customers are or may become subject to statutes or regulations aiming to reduce emissions of GHGs.
 In December 2009, the EPA determined that emissions of carbon dioxide, methane and other GHGs present an endangerment to public health and the environment because emissions of such gases are, according to the EPA, contributing to warming of the earth's atmosphere and other climatic changes.
 Based on these findings, the EPA has promulgated regulations restricting emissions of GHGs under existing provisions of the CAA, including establishing NSPS, a set of uniform technology-based standards for new and modified sources of air pollution, that govern emissions of methane and volatile organic compounds from new and modified oil and natural gas development and production operations.
 Most recently, in November 2021, EPA issued a proposed rule that would sharply reduce the emission of methane and other air pollutants from both new and existing sources in the oil and natural gas industry.
-The proposal would expand current emissions from hundreds of thousands of existing sources nationwide for the first time.
+The proposal would expand current emissions reduction requirements for new, modified and reconstructed oil and natural gas sources, and would require states to reduce methane emissions from hundreds of thousands of existing sources nationwide for the first time.
 While the scope and future implementation of any final rule regarding such proposed NSPS and emissions guidelines, remain uncertain, these rules could have an adverse effect on our customers and result in an indirect material adverse effect on our business.